 1. For students: Westcott House works with the sponsoring diocese to ensure that all students have been recruited safely, including a criminal check.
-All ordinands are required to hold a current DBS for their role as ordinand; they may choose to subscribe to the DBS update service.
-Independent students must be supported by their Diocese; the level of DBS check and training required for these students is dependent on their involvement in regulated activity.
-NB Occasional or short term students do not need a criminal check unless they are involved in regulated activity.
-18
+All ordinands are required to hold a current DBS for their role as ordinand; they may choose to subscribe to the DBS update service, but in any case their DBS certificate must be seen and checked to confirm it complies with the Safer Recruiting requirements.
+Independent students must be supported by their Diocese; the level of DBS check and training required for these students is dependent on their involvement in